 You know you heard it a million times as a kid.
 And if you’re Taco, my nutrition clients, or have been to one of my presentations, then you’ve heard me repeatedly tell you: DO NOT SKIP BREAKFAST!
 Skipping breakfast has been linked to higher rates of obesity due to slower metabolism and tendency to overeat at other meals.
 When we don’t eat breakfast, we’re denying our body energy to get moving in the morning, which can lead to foggy brains, droopy eyes, and hangry significant others.
 Not the stuff dream days are made of.
-That’s why I’m sharing a great breakfast solution to try with your sweetie.
+That’s why I’m sharing a great breakfast solution.

 Admit it: no one wants to feel rushed in the morning.
 And sometimes breakfast is the meal that gets sacrificed in the process.
 But as I have to tell a lot of my clients (especially the corporate wellness folks), coffee does not count as breakfast.
 Coffee has no calories (which means no energy) and caffeine that tells our brain we’re full when we haven’t eaten anything.
 Sounds great, right?!
 As my serious coffee addicts know, after awhile one cup just doesn’t cut it.
 And we rely on more coffee to get us through the day.
 Yup – coffee is kind of like a drug in a mug.
 Delicious with a meal, but should not be consumed as the meal.
 Today I’m sharing a breakfast that you actually CAN have in a mug that will make you feel satisfied, energized, and not reaching so soon for another cup of coffee.
 Ladies and gents, meet the 2-minute microwave mug breakfast!